 “James Sirius Potter, I am not talking to myself!”
 I’m thinking to myself.
 Totally different.

 “Ooh, she pulled the Sirius card.
 Nice move, Jen.”

 “Oh, sod off, Al.” I frowned, realizing who I’m talking to.
 And, once I do, I grinned from ear to ear.
 “ALBUS!
 WHERE THE BLOODY HELL HAVE YOU BEEN ALL MY LIFE!”
 And, true to form, I attacked him.
 Well, not necessarily; I just tackled him into a bone-crushing hug.
 Which, I’m sure he enjoyed.
 I mean, it’s me!

-.
+… Wait a moment.
 It’s me.
 Great, I’ll be lucky of the arse doesn’t call the Department of Magical Law Enforcement for excessive hugging, or something like that.
 The kid’s dad is the Head of the Auror department, not to mention he’s been asked to be the Minister, like, thirty times since the Battle of Hogwarts.
 I’m pretty sure the Ministry’d do anything with just a hint of the name ‘Potter’.

 “Um, Jenna?”
 Albus asked, his voice muffled, but I can still detect a hint of amusement.
 Whew.
 No restraining orders for Jenna.
 Well, not yet.

 “Yes, Albus?”
 I asked politely, not moving an inch.